One of Instagram's biggest influencers wants influencers to know the end is near

 Ostrovosky isn't wrong about the social media influencer space getting saturated, but it's a bit too soon to write an obituary, says Kamiu Lee, the CEO of the influencer marketing agency Activate.
 Lots of brands continue looking for people with strong social media followings, but their ideal representative has changed.

-"The attention from brands have shifted to micro influencers," she says.
+"The attention from brands has shifted to micro influencers," she says.
 That's the hot new buzzword for people with 50,000 to 250,000 followers.
 Working with people who have a follower base of that size allows brands to tailor their message to specific groups.

 None of this means Fat Jewish will delete his Instagram account anytime soon.
 "I don't think I would ever wanna walk away from it," he says.
 After all, why give up all that influence?